The Grave Error of Christianity: the Trinity Doctrine Part 2

 Therefore, my beloved brothers, be steadfast, immovable, always abounding in the work of the Lord, KNOWING THAT YOUR TOIL IN THE LORD IS NOT IN VAIN. – 1 Corinthians 15:58

-Trinitarian doctrine must nullify the work of faith, which in turn nullifies the result of Yahshua’s death and resurrection, which in turn denies the power of the cross that was meant to bring the Holy Spirit.
-Their labour is in vain, and their “Jesus” died in vain because their version of a walk of “faith” is “imputed” being already “counted” as “righteous.”
-You don’t have to DO righteousness; you JUST have to “believe.”
+Trinitarian doctrine must nullify the work of faith, which in turn nullifies the result of Christ’s death and resurrection, which in turn denies the power of the cross that was meant to bring the Holy Spirit.
+Their labour is in vain, and their Christ died in vain because their version of a walk of faith is imputed being already counted as righteous.
+You don’t have to do righteousness, rather you just have to 'believe.'

 The Cherry Picking & Twisting of Romans 4